Wed, May 11, 22

 Is it bad to use your own team members as test subjects?
 Probably.

 After seeing how well it worked on our marketing team, in our office, we are all about that Pomodoro life.
 Even the ones who take tomatoes out of their burgers (weirdos, I know).
-That’s why we have decided to develop an app that is basically the Pomodoro Technique in your pocket.
-It will completely replace your boring iPhone timer + it keeps you well entertained in those 5 minutes of break time.
+That’s why we have decided to develop a product that is basically the Pomodoro Technique in your pocket.
 It does all the thinking and time management for you, you just have to do the work part.
+It is currently in beta testing be ready for some updates pretty soon.

 Our team members are very hard to please, so if they liked it, you’re going to love it for sure...when we actually launch it that is.